sooddvs/important-mars/src/pages/therapy.md

           our portfolio we offer therapies that provide solutions for all subsets of diseases under these categories to our patients - ranging from General pain, to Ortho, to Collagen peptide, and Neural pain.
+      - align: left
+        image_position: left
+        type: feature
+        title: Gynac
+        content: A female goes over four stages in her life - Childhood, Adolescence, Child bearing stage, and PMS.
+At each stage her body has different needs, and we aim to support her by offering therapies that provide solution for ailments at each stage of her life.
+      - align: left
+        image_position: left
+        type: feature
+        title: OTC-OTRX
+        content: This therapeutic area consists of medicines that patients can purchase from pharmacies without prescription.
+Here, our aim is to provide high-quality medicines produced in our WHO certified manufacturing units, at affordable rates to our patients.
+  - align: left
+    image_position: right
+    background:
+      background_color: white
+      background_image_size: cover
+      background_image_repeat: no-repeat
+    has_background: false
+    subtitle: "We firmly believe that the best way to help patients is to focus on introducing innovative medicines by heavily investing in R&D to discover disease mechanisms and develop novel, targeted therapies that interact with them.
+Our focus is on the following: Pain, Gynac and General medicine."
+    title: Our Medicines
+    type: hero_section
+    image: /images/336_ecology_flatline.svg
+    actions:
+      - style: secondary
+        new_window: false
+        type: action
+        label: Learn More
+        url: /therapy
 template: advanced
 ---